Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Translation from Typing Rules to Synthesis Rules

 \subsubsection{Typing Rules and Type Derivation Trees}

 We formalize the typing rules of the object language as CHCs for their expressiveness and standard structure, where each typing rule is provided by the user as a CHC shown in \autoref{T-Rule}.
-The user should also provide at least one typing rule whose conclusion is $\welltyped{p}$, the top-level judgment asserting that program p is well-typed.
+The user should also provide at least one typing rule whose conclusion is $\welltyped{p}$, the top-level judgment asserting that program $p$ is well-typed.
+For example, in $\stlc$, this judgment can be defined as $\exists t.\; \stlctype{\tcode{empty}}{p}{t}$, meaning that the program $p$ is well-typed under the empty context.

 A judgment $P(\overline{t})$, where $\overline{t}$ are ground terms, is \emph{derivable} from a given set of typing rules if there exists a finite derivation tree whose root is labeled with $P(\overline{t})$, each internal node corresponds to the application of a typing rule, and all constraints of typing rules are satisfied.
 The type derivation tree is precisely this tree structure that witnesses the derivability of a typing judgment.
+From a logical perspective, a type derivation tree is a \textbf{type correctness proof}: it proves that the typing judgment at the root holds.
+This correspondence between derivation trees and proofs is central to our approach.
+Later, we will show that a synthesis derivation tree corresponds to constructing an \textbf{existential type correctness proof} when the program is unknown: the synthesis process simultaneously discovers the program and constructs a proof of its type correctness.

 More formally, a \emph{type derivation tree} for a typing judgment $P(\overline{t})$ is defined as: (1) the root node is labeled with $P(\overline{t})$; (2) each node is labeled with a typing judgment $P_i(\overline{t_i})$, where all terms $\overline{t_i}$ are ground terms, and annotated with the typing rule which derives $P_i(\overline{t_i})$ under certain instantiation; (3) the children of each internal node correspond to the premises of the applied typing rule; and (4) for each applied typing rule, all associated constraints are satisfied under the instantiation.